-MUSCAT(Oman): Eminent Islamic religious scholars from Afghanistan and Pakistan on Monday have reiterated that polio vaccines are not only safe and in compliance with Islamic principles but it also a religious and moral duty incumbent on all parents to save the lives of their children.
+MUSCAT(Oman): Eminent Islamic religious scholars from Afghanistan and Pakistan on Monday reiterated that polio vaccines are not only safe and in compliance with Islamic principles but also a religious and moral duty incumbent on all parents to save the lives of their children.

 In a joint declaration issued at the Afghanistan-Pakistan Eminent Ulama Conference after thorough discussion said that Islamic laws have not declared polio drops against Sharia as it has no harm to religion.

 The Conference was an innovative step in the global effort to stop poliovirus, under the aegis of the Islamic Advisory Group for polio eradication (IAG).

 For the first time, the IAG convened religious scholars from both sides of the Afghanistan-Pakistan border in a bid to appreciate their value as community leaders and to secure bilateral support for polio eradication efforts across the joint corridors through which the virus is being transmitted.

 This came as one of the prominent recommendations of the Fifth Annual Islamic Advisory Group Meeting in 2018, bringing together around 30 Islamic scholars from the two countries together with representatives of IAG partner organizations from Al-Azhar Al-Sharif, the Organisation of Islamic Cooperation (OIC) and the Islamic Development Bank (IsDB).

 As the last remaining bastions of wild poliovirus are in the bordering areas of Afghanistan and Pakistan, the two countries are tackling challenges ranging from poor health systems to community mistrust.
 As global polio eradication efforts address the former, advocates including religious scholars are essential to addressing the latter and persuading parents of the safety and efficacy of vaccines.